-- Go to our website (customersbank.com) and select "Personal Banking Login" or "Business Banking Login" under online banking in the upper left part of the website.
+- Go to our website (customersbank.com) and select "Personal Banking Login" or "Business Banking Login" towards the top of the webpage.

 - Type in your current password in the appropriate box, then

-- Type in your new (ideally 10 character) password in the next appropriate box again to ensure it was entered correctly, then
+- Type in your new (ideally 10 character) password in the next appropriate box, again to ensure one entered it correctly, then

 - Click on “Change Password”